 Characterizing Spatial and Temporal Patterns in Nutrient Availability

 Longitudinal sampling will be conducted during each of the four seasons (spring, summer, fall, winter) at 15 sampling sites in the mainstem Colorado River spread relatively evenly between Glen Canyon Dam and Diamond Creek.
 Sample timing will be carefully determined based on the results of diel (24-hour) sampling-- if there is a diel pattern in nutrient availability as has been observed in other systems then we will standardize sampling by time of day.
 This longitudinal sampling will be compared with longitudinal measurements of both chlorophyll a and ecosystem metabolism (described in Project Element E.3).
 We will also place refrigerated ISCO samplers (automatic samplers) in the mainstem Colorado River, Paria River, and LCR to capture potential nutrient pulses during storm events.
 To better estimate tributary contribution to mainstem nutrient concentrations, ISCOs will be placed in pairs: one in the mainstem Colorado River directly upstream of the tributary and one in the tributary of interest.
-Our plan is to target the Paria River and LCR given that they contribute the majority of tributary discharge between Lake Powell and Lake Mead, but if longitudinal sampling suggests that other tributaries may be disproportionately important with respect to nutrients we will adjust our plans accordingly.
+Our plan is to target the Paria River and LCR given that they contribute the majority of tributary discharge between Lake Powell and Lake Mead, but if longitudinal sampling suggests that other tributaries may be important with respect to nutrients we will adjust our plans accordingly.

 Assessing Phosphorus Bioavailability and Co-precipitation Potentials

 While soluble reactive phosphorus is considered the most bioavailable form of phosphorus, bacteria and plants can also access other phosphorus fractions with varying levels of difficulty.
-Thus, it is important to characterize the quality of phosphorus entering the river and not just its total concentration.
+Thus, it is important to characterize the quality (chemical form, fraction, or “species”) of phosphorus entering the river and not just its total concentration.
 We will conduct alkaline phosphatase assays to assess the bioavailability of aquatic phosphorus concentrations and the organic matter mineralization sources of bioavailable phosphorus.
 This will be done at the Moab branch of the U.S. Geological Survey Southwest Biological Science Center.
 Briefly, the method involves adding a substrate with a fluorescent label to each water sample.
 Fluorescence is then related to the breakdown of the substrate by phosphatase enzymes and thus provides phosphatase enzyme activity rates.
 Enzyme assays will be conducted on samples collected longitudinally in the river as well as selected samples from storm-based collections.
 We will also conduct co-precipitation potential assays on these same samples to determine the relative importance of calcium carbonate precipitation as a phosphorus sink in the river.
 This will be done by collecting paired water samples and adding NaOH to one sample while leaving the other at ambient pH.
 We will then compare phosphorus concentrations in the ambient versus basic sample.
 In addition to riverine sites, we will conduct co-precipitation potential assays along a longitudinal transect in Lake Powell to assess the importance of this mechanism for phosphorus sequestration in the reservoir.

 Characterizing the Role of Water Level Fluctuations for Potential Riverine P Availability and Primary Production

-We will collect nine sediment cores from each of the following habitat types: varial zone inundated daily, varial zone inundated seasonally, varial zone inundated high flow.
+We will collect nine sediment cores from each of the following habitat types along the CRe: varial zone inundated daily, varial zone inundated seasonally, varial zone inundated high flow.
 In each of these zones, we will select three sites along the river’s main channel, three sites in backwater habitats, and three sites located near tamarisk trees experiencing beetle herbivory.
 Cores will be subsampled by depth and analyzed for biologically-relevant nutrients.
 If funds become available, we will also follow up on a USGS study of basal resources in backwaters (Behn and others, 2010) by comparing rates of primary production and phosphorus availability in Colorado River backwaters experiencing daily water level fluctuations with those above Lake Powell where water levels are more constant on a daily basis.